-Step 1: Open and update iTunes or Music
+Step 1: Open and update Apple iTunes or Music

 Step 2: Choose a song

 Here’s the fun part — pick the song that you’d like to use as your new iPhone ringtone.
-Keep in mind iPhone ringtones play continuously in 30-second (or less) loops, so don’t pick something you’re likely to regret later.
-Once you’ve chosen the appropriate song, memorize or jot down the start and stop times for the 30-second portion you want to use.
+Keep in mind iPhone ringtones play continuously in 30-second (or less) loops, so don’t pick something dumb or embarrassing.
+Once you’ve chosen your song, take note of the start and stop times for the 30-second piece you want to use.

 Step 3: Add the start and stop times

-One of the lesser-known features of iTunes and Music is the ability to “crop” songs and videos, allowing you to choose specific times for them to start and end.
-This is how we will select a portion of a song to use as a ringtone.
-First, right-click or Ctrl-click the song you want and select Song Info from the resulting drop-down list.
+One of the lesser-known features of iTunes and Music is the ability to crop songs and videos, letting you choose specific start and end times.
+That is how to select a portion of a song to use as a ringtone.
+First, right-click or Ctrl-click the song you want and select Song Info (Get Info in MacOS Catalina or newer) from the resulting drop-down list.

 Then click the Options tab at the top of the window.
 There should be fields for Start and Stop.
 Enter the times you want.
 Remember that ringtones max out at 30 seconds, so keep it at or below that length.
-For our purposes, we’ll use a segment of a song from 0:12 to 0:42.
 Once done, click OK at the bottom.

 Step 4: Create an AAC version